FAQ

 I don't want my blog on Bubbles.

 Email us at feedback@bubbles.town and we'll remove it.
 No questions asked.
-This is a personal project, so it might take a day or two.

 Voting and ranking